 - The complete works of Tsuruya Kôkei.
 All his prints illustrated and provided with detailed descriptions in Japanese and English.

-Websites of dealers offering Japanese prints and paintings for sale
+Websites of dealers offering Japanese prints, illustrated books & paintings for sale

 The dealers of websites marked with an * are members of our Society